declare-lab/safety-arithmetic/README.md

-# Safety Arithmetic: A Framework for Test-time Safety Alignment of Language Models by Steering Parameters and Activations
+# Safety Arithmetic: A Framework for Test-time Safety Alignment of Language Models by Steering Parameters and Activations (EMNLP 2024 Main)

 :point_right: Dataset updated.